 It comes down to really 4 types of choices.
 You want your reader to click on something, send you an email, pick up the phone and call you, or come to a physical location.
 (Let me know if you think of others that don't fit these choices.)

-Get 10 QUICK & EASY CONTENT TEMPLATES by subscribing to the Work Better, Not Harder monthly newsletter full of practical marketing tips.
-NEW Social Media Solution for Small Business: BeeSeen.Online - Get ready-made social media images to instantly start a buzz on your feeds.
+Get 10 QUICK & EASY CONTENT TEMPLATES by subscribing to the Work Better, Not Harder monthly newsletter full of practical marketing tips. **Coming soon - a new program to help small business owners build habits for their marketing tasks.